Hemalatah/OOP-python/README.md

 # OOP-python
 Basic learning of Object Oriented Python
-> Uses Python for server side code to serve the data for viewvers of the website.
+> Uses Python for server side code to serve the data for viewers of the website.